-Rules Lawyers come in different flavors; from Lawful Evil to Lawful Good, although the term usually carries a negative connotation.
-What both versions have in common is a nigh-encyclopedic knowledge of every single aspect of the rules within the game system.
-The difference between the two is largely down to attitude and how it affects the overall game.
-Lawful Evil Rules Lawyers manipulate the rules to give themselves advantages even if it ruins the game for everyone else, while Lawful Good Rules Lawyers play by the rules even if that puts them at a disadvantage, and generally try to use the rules to make things more fun for everyone.
+Rules Lawyers come in different flavors; from Lawful Evil, Lawful Good or Lawful Stupid, although the term usually carries a negative connotation.
+What all versions have in common is a nigh-encyclopedic knowledge of every single aspect of the rules within the game system.
+The difference between the three is largely down to attitude and how it affects the overall game.
+Lawful Evil Rules Lawyers manipulate the rules to give themselves advantages even if it ruins the game for everyone else, Lawful Stupid Rules Lawyers will always insist on following the rules even when it's to the detriment of fun, while Lawful Good Rules Lawyers play by the rules even if that puts them at a disadvantage, and generally try to use the rules to make things more fun for everyone.

 Usually, the first rule the Rules Lawyer conveniently "forgets" while making his arguments is Rule Zero: that the GM is always right.
 Squashing him with this early is the best bet; attempting to argue about rules with him only encourages his behavior.
 If invoked, he might dare to argue that Rule Zero is an unwritten rule, despite it being a foundation of good play.